 The Comprehensive Plan's public engagement goals, measures of success, and overall initiative to ensure that a diverse range of people participated in plan, were also used in the Downtown Area Plan effort.
-The Downtown Area Plan is a focused effort within the larger San Marcos Comprehensive Plan Rewrite.
-Goals, measures of success, and equitable engagement action items from the Comprehensive Plan's Public Participation also apply to participation within this Downtown effort.

 The Public Participation Plan for the Downtown Area Plan was intended to provide additional detail for the Downtown Area Plan and each phase therein including timeframe, planning and engagement objectives, engagement techniques, meeting/engagement event descriptions, and communications.